Good Employer

 The entire workforce is compensated fairly in line with market conditions and performance.
 Compensation is reviewed annually and adjusted as necessary to reflect individual performance and qualifications as well as potential changes in conditions.
 Linde MH compensation models vary depending on national labor market conditions and legislation.

-Employees with a collective bargaining agreement:
+Employees covered by a collective bargaining agreement

 The principle of equal pay for equal work applies, irrespective of gender.
 Equal pay is regularly assessed at Linde MH.
 For example, Linde Material Handling Schweiz AG has been awarded the Fair-ON-Pay+ certificate.
 The Fair-ON-Pay process uses the equal pay analysis tool Logib, which is recognized in Switzerland, to determine whether the current Swiss requirements for equal pay are being met.
 The results are supplemented with clear and meaningful evaluations and concrete recommendations for specific improvements.